 The process of rolling circles, cylinders and curves is not cutting edge.
 Some may call it antiquated, but frankly it is manufacturing.
-With all the MBAs running around talking about offshoring, efficiency techniques and reducing labor costs; they often don’t get behind the veil to know how projects are really done by contract manufacturers.
+With many engineers exploring automation, efficiency techniques and reducing labor costs; they often don’t get behind the veil to know how projects are really done by contract manufacturers.

 But why rolling instead of other processes?

 Rolling metal can create a more accurate tolerance in the diameters than step braking -- as close as 1/16” diameter tolerance on the inside or outside diameter versus step braking with a press brake.

 Rolling is faster than step braking on a brake press and makes truer cylinders or cones.
 You can see brake presses' inability to create the curvatures in the video.

 Only one seam is created during forming a complete diameter as opposed to multiple seams or curved members needed during the step braking process.

 The use of the rolls, the machine used to form the curved detail, can also form a cone or a cone shaped segment.
 This shape is very useful in directing the material loaded into the vessel to a specific location.
 The cone shape can more easily control the volume, or the flow rate of the product being used.